jcubic/sysend.js/README.md

 ### Windows/tabs tracking

 Tracking is high level API build on top of `on()` and `broadcast()`, that allows to manage windows/tabs.
-You can sent message directly to other windows:
+You can sent message directly to other windows/tabs:

 ```javascript
 sysend.track('message', ({data, origin}) => {